1aguna/toy-slam/README.md

 This project is a toy implementation of LiDAR Slam in Python.
 In early stage of development.
 **This project CANNOT be used in your system.** It is mearly a showcase

-### Planned/In Progress
-* Optimize pose graph using g2o
-* LiDAR odometry using ICP
-* Save pointcloud as map

 Here is a screenshot of the LiDAR data as a rosbag, visualized using Webviz